themesberg/flowbite/content/getting-started/vue.md

 ## Flowbite components

-Now that you have succesfully installed Vue 3, Tailwind CSS and Flowbite you can start importing and using the components from Flowbite such as the navbars, modals, dropdowns, and more.
+Now that you have successfully installed Vue 3, Tailwind CSS and Flowbite you can start importing and using the components from Flowbite such as the navbars, modals, dropdowns, and more.

 We can use the <a href="{{< ref "components/modal" >}}#javascript-behaviour">Modal component</a> as an example and copy the HTML markup and add it inside our Vue 3 template file: